 The law isn’t that clear cut, as covered here by HR Director magazine and in more detail by Thorntons Law Firm.
 If an employee has made a reasonable attempt to come into the office, then they should receive payment, this is the same for both adverse weather and travel disruption.
 How this can be proved and what constitutes a reasonable attempt, are up for discussion.

 For the majority of large organisations, they have policies in place and contingency plans to help cope with situations such as this.
 Be it allowing staff to work from other offices, from home or take days as annual leave.
 The biggest impact is perhaps felt by those smaller or customer facing organisations, where a key member of staff being unable to come to work can have a greater affect.

 As we’ve covered previously, will this ongoing industrial action lead to a change in working patterns, will more employers embrace remote working?
 We will just have to wait and see, but one thing seems to be certain, the disruption appears to be here for the long-term.

-Let us know your thoughts… how do you dealing with staff absences due to travel or weather disruption?
+Let us know your thoughts… how do you deal with staff absences due to travel or weather disruption?